btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 ### How can I see my BTCPay version?

-You can see your BTCPay version in the bottom right of the page footer when you're logged in as a server admin.
+You can see your BTCPay Server version in the bottom right of the page footer when you're logged in as a server admin.

 ### How can I check my BTCPay Server version via terminal?